 * Consolidating cooperation with the fora of artistic creativity and other non-governmental organizations in the realm of disseminating the culture of human rights, and focusing on some intermediary strata that could be able to play a vital role in this sphere, such as teachers, media personnel, judges and lawyers.
 In addition, it is necessary to design suitable plans to activate the role of preachers in mosques and churches in this respect.

-8- With respect to upgrading and advancing the capabilities of the Arab human rights movement, the Conference draws attention to the signs of substantial developments in international criminal justice manifested by the opening for ratification of the Convention on the International Criminal Court, and also the possibility of bringing to justice the torturer Pinochet.
-The Conference affirms that such developments open the door to the possibility of trying war criminals and perpetrators of crimes against humanity.
+8- With respect to upgrading and advancing the capabilities of the Arab human rights movement, the Forum draws attention to the signs of substantial developments in international criminal justice manifested by the opening for ratification of the Convention on the International Criminal Court, and also the possibility of bringing to justice the torturer Pinochet.
+The Forum affirms that such developments open the door to the possibility of trying war criminals and perpetrators of crimes against humanity.
 This necessitates that human rights defenders develop new methodologies and tools to collect and document information that could be used as evidence before such trials.

 9- Protecting human rights defenders and their rights to receive information, hold meetings, contact all the concerned sides, and make use of local and international law to defend human rights.

-In this respect, the Conference
+In this respect, the Forum

 * Absolutely condemns all the reservations made by 13 Arab states to the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms;